Ayush2832/Strapi_fargate/README.md

+# Task 7 and Task 8
-# Task7: Deploy a Strapi application on AWS using ECS Fargate, managed entirely via Terraform and Automate via GitHub Actions [ci/cd]
+## Task 7: Deploy a Strapi application on AWS using ECS Fargate, managed entirely via Terraform and Automate via GitHub Actions [ci/cd]

 ## 1. Basic setup
 - First we have to setup our strapi app using